Your child’s health and safety

 More information is available at https://www.education.vic.gov.au

 There is at least one educator at all times who has current and approved, anaphylaxis management training.

 If your child has Asthma it is important that our educators are advised of the condition.
-As part of the enrolment process you must provide an Asthma Action Plan which needs to be completed in consultation with, and signed by, a medical practitioner.
+As part of the enrolment process you must provide an Asthma Care Plan which needs to be completed in consultation with, and signed by, a medical practitioner.
 Please ensure children with asthma have reliever medication and a spacer (including a child’s face mask, if required) at all times your child is attending the service.
 Ideally, this would be left at the kindergarten, however if families choose to bring medication back and forth, it is important they take responsibility to take the medication out of the bag and put it in the medication area and also to collect it at the end of the day to take home.

 At least one educator who has current approved Emergency Asthma Management (EAM) training is on duty at all times.

 A Risk Minimisation and Communication Plan will also need to be completed for any child with a plan, in consultation with educators.